rohitthakurail/gameTVAutomation/README.md

 2. Got Locators and Created Page Object Model
 3. Created Tests for required test cases
 4. Assertion of actual output with expected output

+Important*
+1.There was some issue with provided twitter credentials(wrong username or password).
+2. Please provide UDID manually in config.ini file